instructure/ic-data/README.md

 ------------

-This repository includes a proxy server to the canvas API for testing and development.
-No API stubbing here, we want to know it actually works.
+This repository includes a proxy server to the canvas API for testing and development, it sets the access token for you automatically so requests don't need contain the query parameter.

+No API stubbing here, we want to know it really works, and potentially run the tests here whenever apis in canvas change.

 1. Log into canvas, and create an API token from the user settings page, then paste it into `proxy-config.json`.